XRPLF/xrpl-dev-portal/content/tutorial-gateway-guide.md

 ### Ripple Trust Lines and Issuances ###

-All assets in the Ripple Consensus Ledger, except for the native cryptocurrency XRP, are represented as _issuances_, which are digital balances that represent currency or assets of value held by an issuer.
-Within the RCL, counterparties can send and trade issuances without requiring intervention from the issuer.
+All assets in the XRP Ledger, except for the native cryptocurrency XRP, are represented as _issuances_, which are digital balances that represent currency or assets of value held by an issuer.
+Within the XRP Ledger, counterparties can send and trade issuances without requiring intervention from the issuer.
 Typically, a gateway sends issuances to customers when it receives money in systems and ledgers outside the RCL, and promises to send money to customers in outside systems in exchange for being repaid in issuances in the RCL.
 Issuances get their value from a gateway's agreement to honor the obligation that the issuances represent.
 No computer system can force a Ripple gateway to honor that obligation.

-The Ripple Consensus Ledger has a system of directional accounting relationships, called _trust lines_, to make sure that users only hold issuances from counterparties they trust.
+The XRP Ledger has a system of directional accounting relationships, called _trust lines_, to make sure that users only hold issuances from counterparties they trust.

 A "trust line" is link between two addresses in Ripple.
 A trust line represents an explicit statement of willingness to hold gateway debt obligations.
-When a customer sends money into the RCL, a gateway takes custody of those assets outside of Ripple, and sends issuances in the RCL to the customer's address.
+When a customer sends money into the XRP Ledger, a gateway takes custody of those assets outside of Ripple, and sends issuances in the RCL to the customer's address.
 When a customer sends money out of the RCL, she makes a Ripple payment to the gateway, and the gateway credits the customer in its own system of record, or in some other account.

 ### XRP ###

-**XRP** is the native cryptocurrency of the Ripple Consensus Ledger.
+**XRP** is the native cryptocurrency of the XRP Ledger.
 Like issuances, XRP can be freely sent and exchanged among Ripple addresses.
 Unlike issuances, XRP is not tied to an accounting relationship.
 XRP can be sent directly from any Ripple address to any other, without going through a gateway or liquidity provider.
 This helps make XRP a convenient bridge currency.
 For more information on XRP, see the [XRP Portal](https://ripple.com/xrp-portal/).

-XRP also serves other purposes in the RCL, in particular as a protective measure against spamming the network.
-All Ripple addresses need a small amount of XRP to pay the costs of maintaining the Ripple Consensus Ledger.
+XRP also serves other purposes in the XRP Ledger, in particular as a protective measure against spamming the network.
+All Ripple addresses need a small amount of XRP to pay the costs of maintaining the XRP Ledger.
 The [transaction cost](concept-transaction-cost.html) and [reserve](concept-reserves.html) are neutral fees denoted in XRP and not paid to any party.

 Issuing gateways do not need to accumulate or exchange XRP.
 They must only hold a small balance of XRP to send transactions through the network.
 The XRP equivalent of $10 USD should be enough for at least one year of transaction costs for a busy gateway.